310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}
 {% bubble Midori sigh %}
-It sounds more like it just eventually became infamous for being bad, rather than getting re-evaluated for its writing...
+It sounds more like it just eventually became infamous for being bad, rather than getting re-evaluated for its writing…

-But it doesn't really matter if the season became a rare commodity only *after* a decade or two passed...
+But it doesn't really matter if the season became a rare commodity only *after* a decade or two passed…

 I don’t care for stuff that has historical value or public appraisal.
 I don’t think it’s worth bothering with at all; what’s more important than that is—
 {% endbubble %}